 Of course, not all headaches are occipital neuralgia.
 There are numerous types of headaches, as defined by various councils on headache and headache generation.
 There are classic migraines, atypical migraines, cluster headaches, trigeminal neuralgia, arterial temporalis, even the classic hangover headache…. let’s just say there’s a lot of them out there.

-In some of my patients, their scalp is tender to the touch.. even simply hairbrushing hurts.
+In some of my patients, their scalp is tender to the touch.. even simply brushing your hair hurts.

 Pain or pressure behind the eyes.
 Sometimes patients are “photophobic” …your eyes can be very sensitive to light.
 For this reason many people are given the “migraine diagnosis” and find that many of the drugs for migraine aren’t all that effective.

 Like most headaches I’ve encountered, more women suffer from occipital neuralgia than men.
-This may be due to the relatively more narrow neck in women, thereby increasing the damage in whiplash injuries.
+This may be due to the relatively more narrow neck in women, thereby increasing the damage in whiplash injuries, but that’s just a theory of mine.

 It’s been my experience that stress plays a role in these headaches, and that telling some to “stop stressing out and relax” when they are in pain really doesn’t help at all.